 John Burnam, author of a book called A Soldier’s Best Friend, says, “No one knows how many lives have been saved” by the dogs, but his guess is “many thousands, hundreds of thousands since World War II.”

 A Military Working Dog Teams National Monument is now in the works, awaiting funding for a dedication in 2012.

-But let’s not forget that this single dog is just one of hundreds of canine heroes that are filling critical needs and saving lives every day.
+But let’s not forget that this one dog is just one of hundreds of canine heroes who are filling critical needs and saving lives every day.